 Hazards: Getting to the mainland and toilets at high tide may be a challenge through thigh-high water.
 Best to check the floating bridge and uphill trail on a low tide in daylight.

 Special Considerations: Camping by reservation only.
-WWTA members must reserve site at least 3 business days in advance with WWTA.
-Others may contact the AIP&RD 3 weeks in advance.
+WWTA members must reserve site two weeks prior if possible, but at least 3 business days in advance with WWTA.
+Others may contact the Anderson Island P&RD, 3 weeks in advance.
 Reservations subject to cancellation by the Park District.

 Natural History: The Christensens, the island’s first settlers, were descendants of a German baron whose daughter eloped with a Danish footman.
 They settled on Amsterdam Bay in the 1870’s.
 In 1882, Falk and Clara Carlson moved to Anderson from Kansas with their 6 children and became one of the island’s first families.
 Carlson Bay is said to be named after this family.